dnegometyanov/commissions-calculator/README.md

  - `CommissionCalculator` implements `CommissionCalculatorInterface` and finds proper calculation rule from `RulesSequence` using Rule's `isSuitable` condition.

+- `CommissionsCalculator` implements `CommissionsCalculatorInterface` and runs all transaction calculation using `CommissionCalculator`

 ## Build container and install composer dependencies

     Make build